hotelcurtains/CS385/notes/notes.md

     8   5   9   3
   ```
   - best path is is 3 7 4 9, with a sum of 23.
-- top-down linear algorithm is to fill in the pyramid with the sum of its max parent
+- top-down linear algorithm is to fill in the pyramid with the sum of its max parents
 - we backtrack the new pyramid bottom-up

 ## 0-1 Knapsack Problem